george0st/qgate-examples/docs/env_configuration.md

        e.g. '_10.129.53.159, 10.129.53.153, ..._' (default is '_localhost_')
    - **XXX_PORT** (opt, inherit)
      - The port value (default is _9042_)
+   - **XXX_SECURE_CONNECT_BUNDLE** (opt, inherit)
+     - The connection based on SECURE_CONNECT_BUNDLE, it is a useful way for AstraDB.
+     - NOTE: It is typically used instead of IP and PORT definition
    - **XXX_USERNAME** (opt, inherit)
       - The username for login (default is '_cassandra_')
    - **XXX_PASSWORD** (opt, inherit)